 Wireless transmission happens over two kinds of frequencies- high frequency and low frequency.
-In high frequency transmission very fast speed is achieved.
-But high frequency transmission may also lead to the signal being blocked easily by obstacles and the distance.
+In high-frequency transmission, a very fast speed is achieved.
+But high-frequency transmission may also lead to the signal being blocked easily by obstacles and distance.

-Hence, the need for usage of low frequency transmission was felt.
-The signals could be sent over long distances, had wider scope,and had good signal penetration.
+Hence, the need for the usage of low-frequency transmission was felt.
+The signals could be sent over long distances, had a wider scope and had good signal penetration.
 In addition to that, it does not even need a high transmission rate or any complex modulation.

 How to create a reliable Sensor network based on Sub-1 GHz?